truenas/documentation/content/en/hub/initial-setup/storage/encryption.md

 # Encryption

-Encrtypting a pool, follow the same process as creating a new pool, however you will need to check the **Encryption** option at the top of the page.
+To Encrtypt a pool follow the same process as creating a new pool.
+In addition to the standard process, you will need to check the **Encryption** option at the top of the page.
 <img src="/images/TN-12.0-encryption-1.PNG">
 <br><br>

-If desired, the encryption cypher can be changed.
+Tthe encryption cypher can be changed if desired.
 <img src="/images/TN-12.0-encryption-2.PNG">
 <br><br>

 ## Keyfiles

-Always back up the keyfile to a safe and secure location
+Always back up the keyfile to a safe and secure location.
 <img src="/images/TN-12.0-encryption-3.PNG">
 <br><br>

-To manually back up the pool keyfile, click the gear menu and select **Export Dataset Keys**
+Manually back up the pool keyfile by clicking the gear menu and selecting **Export Dataset Keys**.
 <img src="/images/TN-12.0-encryption-8.PNG">
 <br><br>

-To change or update a Keyfile, click on the three dot menu (Options) and select **Encryption Options**.
+Changing or updating the Keyfile is accomplished by clicking on the three dot menu (Options) and selecting **Encryption Options**.
 <img src="/images/TN-12.0-encryption-4.PNG">
 <br><br>